This is the best, most comprehensive landing page checklist on the internet.

 - Sell to visitors who leave your site without buying

-… then this checklist will probably be the best thing to happen to you in 2019.
+… then this checklist will probably be the best thing to happen to you this year.

 Here’s what to expect: